JanHerca/urantiapedia/output/wikijs/en/article/On_Growing_Spiritually.md

 So is there a way to put meat on the bones of these undefined terms?
 Fortunately the answer is yes.
 We can find it on page 1096:

 > “Spirituality becomes at once the indicator of one’s nearness to God and the measure of one’s usefulness to fellow beings.
 Spirituality enhances the ability to discover beauty in things, recognize truth in meanings, and discover goodness in values.
-Spiritual development is determined by capacity therefore and is directly proportional to the elimination of the selfish qualities of love.” ([UB 100:2.4](/en/The_Urantia_Book/100#p2_4))
+Spiritual development is determined by capacity therefore and is directly proportional to the elimination of the selfish qualities of love.” (<a id="a47_393"></a>[UB 100:2.4](/en/The_Urantia_Book/100#p2_4))

 Whereas the concepts of truth, beauty, love and goodness defy exact definability, the declaration that our spiritual development is dependent on the elimination of selfishness provides something having substance for us to work on.